-Institute for Monetary and Economic Studies and Financial Markets Department, Bank of Japan (E-mail: hiroshi.fujiki@boj.or.jp)
+\ Institute for Monetary and Economic Studies and Financial Markets Department, Bank of Japan (E-mail: hiroshi.fujiki@boj.or.jp)

-The author would like to thank Professors Yasushi Iwamoto (Kyoto University), Toshihiro Ihori (University of Tokyo), Yukinobu Kitamura (Hitotsubashi University), and Keisuke Iida (Aoyama Gakuin University) for their helpful comments.
-Toru Omori (Institute for Monetary and Economic Studies) conducted a part of the analysis in Chapter 5.
-The views expressed in this paper are those of the author and do not necessarily reflect those of the Bank of Japan, the Institute for Monetary and Economic Studies, or the Financial Markets Department.
+The author would like to thank Professors Yasushi Iwamoto (Kyoto University), Toshihiro Ihori (University of Tokyo), Yukinobu Kitamura (Hitotsubashi University), Keisuke Iida (Aoyamagakuin University) for their helpful comments.
+Toru Omori (Institute for Monetary and Economic Studies), conducted a part of analysis in chapter 5.
+The Views expressed in this paper are those of authors and do not necessarily reflect those of the Bank of Japan, the Institute for Monetary and Economic Studies, or the Financial Market Department.